mongeslani/kohana-less/README.md

 		return array(
 			// relative PATH to a writable folder to store compiled / compressed css
-			// path below will be treated as: DOCROOT . 'media/css/' 'path'     => 'media/css/',
+			// path below will be treated as: DOCROOT . 'css/' 'path'     => 'css/',
-			'compress' => TRUE,
+			'combine'  => true,
 		);

 ** In your controller **